iWinston/typeorm-plus/docs/transactions.md

 } catch (err) {

-    // since we have errors lets rollback changes we made await queryRunner.rollbackTransaction();
+    // since we have errors let's rollback changes we made await queryRunner.rollbackTransaction();

 } finally {